Gateway Theatre (Edinburgh): Queen Margaret University's School of Drama and Creative Industries

-In its final public incarnation, it was one of three sites that comprised the Queen Margaret University (QMU) campus and was the last part of that university within the City of Edinburgh boundary.
-It was bought by the university in 1988 and converted back into a theatre for the expansion of the conservatoire Drama School and the theatre arts courses it offered.
+In its final public incarnation, it was one of three sites that comprised the Queen Margaret University (QMU) campus and was the last part of that university within the City of Edinburgh.
+It was bought by the university in 1988 and converted back into a theatre for the expansion of their Drama School conservatoire and the dramatic arts courses Queen Margaret offered.
 Alterations, by Law and Dunbar-Nasmith, were completed in 1994 at a cost of £5m.
-The theatre and its purpose-built facilities (such as voice studios, movement studios, radio and tv studios, an acting studio etc) helped consolidate QMU's reputation as one of the UK's leading Drama Schools attracting students and staff from across the world.
-Moreover, the theatre began to get a reputation as a top venue for national and international productions during the Edinburgh Festival Fringe.
-It, consequently, became Scotland's International Drama Centre in 1999.
+The theatre, and its purpose-built facilities (such as voice studios, movement studios, radio and tv studios, an acting studio etc), helped consolidate QMU's reputation as one of the UK's leading Drama Schools attracting students and staff from across the world.
+Moreover, the theatre began to get a reputation as a top venue for national and international productions during the Edinburgh Festival Fringe;consequently, being named as Scotland's International Drama Centre in 1999.
 Extensive refurbishment work took place in 1998, funded with £1.5 million of National Lottery money.
+Many leading actors and theatre practitioners were involved in supporting the Gateway and the Drama School such as Tom Fleming, Dame Judi Dench, Fiona Shaw, Simon Callow, Sir Antony Sher, Jimmy Logan, Augusto Boal among others.

-Then, in 2004, it launched an initiative with the Scottish Arts Council to promote Scottish talent during the Fringe.
+In 2004, Professor Maggie Kinloch, Director of both the Gateway Theatre and the University’s School of Drama and Creative Industries, launched Scotland’s Theatre Gateway which was an initiative with the Scottish Arts Council to promote Scottish talent during the Edinburgh Festival Fringe.

 In 2005, the University was forced to close the theatre after a safety inspection declared it unsafe, with an estimated £3 million cost to make it so.
 This deprived the city of both a major Fringe venue and its principal drama school.
 In the immediate aftermath, it left three theatre companies - Scottish Dance Theatre, Theatre Cryptic and Vanishing Point - without a base for that year's Fringe.

 Discussions were entered into as to whether to carry out the repairs to the main auditorium, or to relocate to the university's Craighall campus, which was opening in 2007.
 The possibility of using the Brunton Theatre in Musselburgh was also discussed.
 Part of the Drama School transferred to the university's Corstorphine campus, while the Gateway continued to host QMU drama students in the Pend studio space until 2008.

 In 2006 the University obtained planning permission for demolition of the building to create residential accommodation.
 The building finally underwent conversion to accommodation in 2012.

 The site is now a student housing block, valued at £8m.